Reserve Information for Faculty

 - Items accessible for free over the internet

 - Resources that are not licensed via the library for the entire University community

 Scanned excerpts are limited to a chapter or two of any single book, but no more than 15% of an entire book.
 Requests from journals and newspapers are limited to a single article from any particular issue.

 For instructors who would like to use an item that does not meet the above guidelines, library staff will seek permission from the appropriate copyright holder or agent (such as the Copyright Clearance Center) and pay any associated fees, if reasonable.

-To place items on eReserve, submit your list via Canvas with accurate needed by dates*.
+To place items on physical reserve or eReserve, submit your list via Canvas with accurate needed by dates*.

 *Our standard turnaround times are as follows:

 |New scans of chapters from library-owned books||5 business days|